Interstate 69

 • East from U.S. 61, north of Tunica, in northern Mississippi to I-240/SR 300 in Memphis, Tennessee

-• Within western Kentucky, northeast from KY 80 at Mayfield to U.S. 41 at Henderson
+• Within western Kentucky, northeast from the Tennessee state line at Fulton to U.S. 41 at Henderson

-• Evansville northeast to Bloomington, Martinsville and Waverly.
+• Evansville northeast to Bloomington, Martinsville and Indianapolis.

 The long range goal is to unite all of the separate sections into a seamless corridor linking Canada with Mexico.

 Interstate 69 connects the cities of Indianapolis, Indiana with Lansing, Flint and Port Huron, Michigan within the Great Lakes region.
-The freeway begins at the Indianapolis Beltway (Interstate 465) and connects the capital city with Muncie, Fort Wayne and Angola in northeastern Indiana.
+Connecting the capital city with Muncie, Fort Wayne and Angola in northeastern Indiana, the route originally began at the Indianapolis Beltway (Interstate 465).
 Through Fort Wayne, I-69 passes west of Downtown while a beltway, Interstate 469, encircles the Summit City to the east as both a commuter route and connection to the Fort to Port Corridor, U.S. 24 leading east to Toledo, Ohio.
 Also in Fort Wayne, I-69 overtakes the former route of U.S. 27 north to Lansing, Michigan.

 Main guide: Interstate 69 Mississippi

-Work in 2009 added 1.77 miles of Interstate 69 to southwestern Indiana.
+Road work in 2009 added 1.77 miles of Interstate 69 in southwestern Indiana.
 This short stretch tied into the cloverleaf interchange joining I-64 and I-164.
-It was later lengthened northeast by 67 miles to U.S. 231 in 2012.
-By 2013, 20 miles of I-164 were redesignated as the southernmost alignment of I-69 in the Hoosier State.
-Section 4 of I-69 followed, with 27 more miles of I-69 opened between Crane and Bloomington in December 2015.
+It was lengthened in 2012 northeast by 67 miles to U.S. 231.
+By 2013, the 20 miles of I-164 at Evansville were redesignated as the southernmost alignment of I-69 in the Hoosier State.
+Construction on I-69, Section 4 followed with 27 more miles of freeway opened between Crane and Bloomington in December 2015.
 Substantially completed by October 30, 2018, Section 5 extended I-69 another 21 miles to Martinsville.

 Additional stretches of Interstate 69 were added following the 2012 legislation Moving Ahead for Progress in the 21st Century (MAP-21) stating that